material-motion/material-motion/specifications/README.md

 # Tech stack

 The following chart is the tech stack for Material Motion.
-Lower items in the chart must be built before higher order items can be.
+Lower items in the chart must be built before higher order items can be built.

 ![](../_assets/Techstack.svg)